drea-wichman/drea-wichman/README.md

 *Organic farm operations manager turned cyber security professional.*
 *12 years of regulations, compliance, and bureaucracy in the magical middle of nowhere.*
+*No prior tech experience.
+Started from curiosity and the discipline of figuring things out.*

-Drawn to GRC - security as accountability, not just architecture.
+Drawn to GRC: security as accountability, not just architecture.

-🎓 MSc Information and Cyber Security · Royal Holloway, University of London · Fall 2026
+🎓 MSc Information and Cyber Security at Royal Holloway, University of London in Fall 2026
 📍 Based in NYC, relocating to London
-✅ CompTIA A+ · Security+ incoming
+✔️ CompTIA A+, Security+ incoming

 Currently
 · Studying for CompTIA Security+